rvandewater/YAIB/README.md

 YAIB currently requires an installation of Conda.
 Below you will find the three CLI commands to install YAIB.
 The

-The first command will install an environment based on Python 3.10 (currently) and activate that environment.
+The first command will install an environment based on Python 3.10 (currently).

 ```
 conda env update -f <environment.yml|environment_mps.yml>